farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 An `attachment` could be an important piece of equipment (a sword, a shield, a staff, a book, an armor), a relationship (an ally, a tie), or even a familiar.

 An `attachment` is a character `detail` that you can choose to temporarily lose to resist an incoming `consequence`.

 Doing this is called "breaking" the `attachment` and cancels the `consequence` outright.
 That means that the player does not have to make a `determination roll`.

 However, this can only be done when it makes sense narratively, and that particular `attachment` cannot be used until time is taken to repair or reacquire it.

 Since they can be used to cancel consequences entirely, characters only have between `1-2 attachments` each.

+> #### Example
+>
+> _Jean-Loup's character is surrounded by a horde of monsters while inside his Mech.
+He just failed a `desperate` action rolls which will tick 3 segments of his character's condition clock._
+>
+> _To avoid this, Jean-Loup proposes to break his attachment **Mech's Core Reactor** to trigger an explosion, kill some monsters and give his character an opportunity to escape._
+>
+> _The GM agrees and ask Jean-Loup to start a new project progress clock if he wants to require a new core in the future_.
+>

 ## Recovering an Attachment

 Like character `details`, attachments provide narrative permissions to characters.
 When they are broken, those narrative permissions are lost.

 To re-require or repair an attachment, the PC needs to start a `project` and track it on their character sheet using a `project progress clock` on their character sheet.

 The project progress clock starts at 4 segments, but may have more segments if the attachment is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.

 To make progress on the project, a character may only roll to repair a "broken" attachment when they have the appropriate amount of downtime.